 Perfection takes time

-Chuck Herin is a cellist and an engineer who became intrigued by the problems caused by string instruments’ archaic method of tuning, and realised that there must be a better way, and while all string players are aware of the tuning difficulties of conventional pegs, Chuck was the only one who felt he could actually do something about it.
-He got busy and in 2000, after 20 years of research and development, he released the first PegHed precision planetary geared tuning peg.
+Chuck Herin is a cellist and an engineer who became intrigued by the problems caused by string instruments’ archaic method of tuning and realised that there must be a better way.
+While all string players are aware of the difficulties caused by conventional pegs, Chuck was the only one who felt he could actually do something about it.
+He got busy and in 2000, after 20 years of research and development, released the first PegHed precision planetary geared tuning peg.
 The PegHed technology was then licensed and the Perfection planetary pegs for violin, viola and cello were developed.

-Perfection pegs maintain the appearance and the character of the instrument, to the extent that the most visible indication they are fitted is the absence of fine tuners on the tail piece.
-They provide string instruments with a precise geared tuning action that is reliable, accurate and stable under all weather conditions.
-They will never wear out and you will never again need to have your pegs maintained or repaired.
+Perfection pegs maintain the appearance and the character of the instrument, to the extent that the most obvious indication they have been fitted is an absence of fine tuners on the tailpiece.
+Perfection pegs provide string instruments with a geared tuning action that is precise, reliable and stable under all weather conditions.
+They will never wear out and once fitted you will never again need to have your pegs maintained or repaired.